honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 Yes!

 Imagine what it took to be a photographer in the 19th century.
-Today everyone has a camera in their phone.
-Everyone produces tens, some even hundreds of photos every day.
+Today, everyone has a camera in their phone, and it's common for people to capture tens, and even hundreds of photos every day.
 Did it make the photographer profession go away?
 Did employing AI in modern professional cameras make the occupation disappear?
 No.